Asaba: Etymology

-Asaba is from the exclamation Ahabam, meaning "I have chosen well", a quote from the Nnebisi, the founding father of Asaba.
+Asaba is from the exclamation Ahabam, meaning "I have chosen well", a quote from Nnebisi, the founding father of Asaba.

 Geography

-Asaba is situated on a terrace of the lower Niger River in the historic midwest of the country; lying immidiately northeast of the point of confluence with the Anambra River.
+Asaba is situated on a terrace of the lower Niger River in the historic midwest of the country; lying immediately northeast of the point of confluence with the Anambra River.
 Beyond the river banks, on the more extensive high plains and terraced hills, secondary forest vegetation flourishes.
 It is sited at the western bank of a key historic point on the river to the extent of cargo navigability, lying northwest to the city of Onitsha across.
-Although the current city lies just north of a marshy floodplain, expansive swaths of undulating, hilly terrain rises west and east of the main city with heights of up to 200m above sea level.
+Although the current city lies just north of a marshy floodplain, expansive swaths of undulating, hilly terrain rises west and east of the main city with heights of up to 200 m above sea level.
 The historic Niger River is a historic trans-African link beginning in Fouta Djallon range of Guinea and flows down into the Atlantic Ocean.
 Asaba forms a connector between western, eastern and northern Nigeria through the Niger River from the north and via the Asaba Niger Bridge, an east–west link and a Nigerian landmark.
 Adjoined cities of the Delta State Capital Territory, Ibusa and Okpanam, are located on an escarpment of the upland plateau to the west of the town.

 Asaba lies approximately 6 degrees north of the equator and about the same distance east of the meridian; about 100 mi north of where the River Niger flows into the Atlantic Ocean.
-The greater Asaba metro occupies an area of about 300 square kilometers. while the area is noticeably drier than the southern areas, the city and the communities of Oshimili South in inclusion maintain an average tropical temperature of 32 °C during the dry season and an average fertile rainfall of 106 in during the rainy season.
+The greater Asaba metro occupies an area of about 300 square kilometres. while the area is noticeably drier than the southern areas, the city and the communities of Oshimili South in inclusion maintain an average tropical temperature of 32 °C during the dry season and an average fertile rainfall of 106 in during the rainy season.

 Greater Asaba incorporates some of the other neighboring towns and communities such as Igbuzor, Okpanam, Anwai, Iyiba, Oko, Okwe and Ugbolu on the western section of the Niger River.
 Notable flora of the city the surrounding regions would be the Sapele tree.